 - Does the building security system allow for online control and include video surveillance?

 With a bit of planning, your new tech start-up will be fully loaded and ready to go.
 Using checklists will help keep you organized and ensure that you don’t overlook any essential items or steps.
-Choosing the right equipment, and vetting and planning out your new space will help put you—and your new business—on the path to success.
+Choosing the right equipment, and vetting and planning out your new space and IT department will help put you—and your new business—on the path to success.